pwall567/kjson-pointer/README.md

 ```

+#### Typed Properties

+There are a number of functions provided as extension functions on `JSONRef<JSONObject>` to simplify access to the
+properties of the object:

+- `childString(name)`: returns the `String` value of the named property
+- `childInt(name)`: returns the `Int` value of the named property
+- `childLong(name)`: returns the `Long` value of the named property
+- `childDecimal(name)`: returns the `BigDecimal` value of the named property
+- `childBoolean(name)`: returns the `Boolean` value of the named property

+In all cases, if the property is not found an exception will be thrown showing the property name, or if the property is
+found but is not of the required type, an exception will be thrown detailing the expected type, the actual value and the
+location in the structure, in `JSONPointer` form.

+These are more than just convenience functions for functionality that is available in other ways; `childString('name")`
+is more efficient than `child<JSONString>("name").value`.

 #### Optional Properties

-There are a number of functions provided as extension functions on `JSONRef<JSONObject>` to simplify access to optional
+There are also a number of functions provided as extension functions on `JSONRef<JSONObject>` to simplify access to
-properties of the object:
+optional properties of the object:

 - `optionalString(name)`: returns the `String` value of the named property, or `null` if it is not present
 - `optionalInt(name)`: returns the `Int` value of the named property, or `null` if it is not present